 - Coach colleagues.

-Possible titles: Marketing manager, project manager, scrum master, content marketing manager, content marketing strategist.
+Possible titles: Marketing manager, project manager, scrum master, content marketing manager, content marketing strategist, product manager.

-Overview: The to-do guru keeps the project on track and on budget by coordinating with all members (content writers, designers, social media managers, etc.) on priorities and action items.
+Overview: The active manager keeps the project and team on track by coordinating with all members of the organ-ization (another heart reference … get it?) on priorities and action items.
 This marketing leader, who may hold a title like content marketing manager or scrum master (in an Agile context), ensures that marketing efforts and plans are tightly coordinated, and their execution highly synchronized.
 They also make sure that workloads are properly distributed so that no one gets burnt out.

 - Define goals and objectives.